Zoom In Disparities in Healthcare LLM Q&A: Introduction

-In this paper, we introduce a holistic framework to assess how LLM-generated health answers align with factuality and culture across languages.
+Recent studies have applied disparity analysis to Wikipedia entries on people and cuisines~\cite{samir-etal-2024-locating,wang2025wikigap}, and others have investigated disparities in LLM outputs within the medical domain~\cite{gupta2025found,restrepo2025multi}.
+However, none of these works explicitly link disparities between the source (e.g., Wikipedia) and LLM-generated responses.
+This paper introduces a holistic framework to assess how LLM-generated health answers align with factuality and language-specific information across languages.
 As illustrated in Figure~\ref{fig:teaser}, $(i)$ we begin by comparing healthcare-related Wikipedia pages, which is a pretraining corpus for many LLMs~\cite{singhal_large_2023}, across languages to characterize similarities and discrepancies in coverage, phrasing, and citation patterns.
-From this analysis, $(ii)$ we construct aligned cross-lingual fact sets and use them to generate questions posed to several multilingual LLMs: Llama3.3-70B~\cite{dubey2024llama}, Qwen3-Next-80B-A3B-Instruct~\cite{yang2025qwen3}, and Aya~\cite{dang2024aya}.
+From this analysis, $(ii)$ we construct aligned cross-lingual fact sets and use them to generate questions posed to several multilingual LLMs, i.e., Llama3.3-70B~\cite{dubey2024llama}, Qwen3-Next-80B-A3B-Instruct~\cite{yang2025qwen3}, and Aya~\cite{dang2024aya}.
 Subsequently, $(iii)$ we evaluate the responses for quality and alignment with both English Wikipedia and the corresponding target-language pages.
-Finally, magenta $(iv)$ we present a case study testing whether providing non-English contextual excerpts at inference time shifts factual alignment toward locally relevant sources, through the use of contextual information and \textit{Retrieval-Augmented Generation} (RAG).
-Accordingly, the main contributions of this work can be summarized as follows:
+Finally, $(iv)$ we present a preliminary case study testing whether providing non-English contextual excerpts at inference time shifts factual alignment toward locally relevant sources, through the use of contextual information and \textit{Retrieval-Augmented Generation} (RAG).